How to Reduce Divorce Attorney Fees: The Preparation Advantage

 → Get all preparation checklists in the Attorney Handbook — $44

 At $400 per hour, the meter runs the same regardless of what fills the time.
 The attorney reviewing organized documents you assembled at home.
 The attorney listening to facts you could have sent in writing.
 The attorney waiting while you search for a document you didn't bring.
 The rate doesn't change.
 The time consumed does.
-And the time consumed is largely within your control.
+The time consumed is largely within your control.

 The levers are specific.
 Each section below covers one.
 Start with the highest-impact one.